banks/banksco.de/content/cv.md

             <li><a href="https://github.com/cockroachdb/cockroach">CockroachDB build system</a></li>
             <li><a href="https://github.com/noplay/python-mysql-replication/commit/bad28d74e57209a39b6a1dd1f5191e77c721eed1">Python MySQL Replication</a></li>
             <li><a href="https://github.com/wycats/handlebars-site">Handlebars.js Documentation</a></li>
+            <li>Some years ago I contributed to/wrote several modules for the
+                <a href="http://www.kohanaframework.org">Kohana Framework/a>.
+I gave a presentation
+                on a module I was working on and the topic of ORM generally at London Kohana Conference (May 2010).</li>
         </ul>
-        <p>I have contributed to and written modules for the
-        <a href="http://www.kohanaframework.org">Kohana Framework</a>.
-I made a presentation
-        on a module I was working on and the topic of ORM generally at London Kohana Conference (May 2010).</p>
     </dd>
 </dl>